IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 Roots Directory
 ---------------

-The `$PWD/roots` directory containts all the images tracked by the buildserver.
+The `$PWD/roots` directory contains all the images tracked by the buildserver inside a directory named after their .gentoo ID, i.e. `$PWD/roots/<ID>`.
-It has the following contents:
+These image directories have the following contents:

 * `root/`: The actual image-files
 * `hooks/`: Hooks for adding image-specific steps to the build process